typescript-package/guard/README.md

 ### Indicate

-Type indicate as the name suggest indicates the value type resulting in `boolean` type.
+Indicates as an expression `value is type` the value is of the specified type resulting in a `boolean` type.

 Example: